DAO Taxes in 2026: A Complete Guide

 IRS focus on information reporting

-March 2025: Treasury’s proposed Form 1099-DA would require “digital asset middlemen,” possibly including some DAOs, to report payouts to members.
+The Form 1099-DA requires “digital asset middlemen,” which may include some DAOs, to report payouts to members.

 State-level DAO LLC laws